stavhaco/inloop_assignment/README.md

 # inloop_assignment
 prediction of article category

-submitted by Stav Hacohen as home assignment for InLoop company:
+Data analysis and prediction models to classify category label for articles from given data set.
-Data analysis and prediction model to predict category label of given data set.
+Submitted by Stav Hacohen as home assignment for InLoop company.